-Freehold buildings are depreciated over their expected useful economic life to the College of 35-40 years.
+Freehold buildings are depreciated on a straight-line basis over their expected useful economic life to the College of 35-40 years.
 The College has a policy of depreciating major adaptations to buildings over the period of their useful economic life of between 20 and 40 years.